 We have decided it is time to take a much needed break from our charity work.
 There are a few reasons for this but the main one being that we would like to start living again.
 Life has moved on for us all now.
 I am writing a book!
 I am also looking at maybe teaching again but we’ll see.
 Dave is socialising with his friends which is really lovely to see.
 Katy was always a daddy’s girl you see, I know he has really found life without her very tough as we all have of course.
 Charley is becoming a teenager and is already into make up and boys!
 She is also starting to grieve a little.
 It is absolutely paramount to us that we give her our full attention as she is guided through these next few years.
 Before you know it there will be GCSE’s to study for and we very strongly feel that our focus should be on her education and her general well being.
 She will learn tough life lessons and the consequences that her actions can have on herself and others.
 We are lucky to have a child that made it this far so we want to get it right.
-Scarlet starts school this year but hasn’t even been baptised yet!
-I must get this sorted but we have been too busy to concentrate on it before as it requires quite a commitment that we couldn’t give at the time.
-We will now though.
+Scarlet started school last year and is really loving it!

 The past few years have been truly amazing and we are certainly not disappearing forever.
 The charity will still run as normal but we will not be actively fundraising ourselves.
 My health has suffered as a result from the stress of my workload and i owe it to myself and my family to get back on track both physically and emotionally.